 Larger holds have been reduced to make them lighter in weight and easier to handle.

-Our Volumes feature a high strength and low weight fiberglass composite system.
+Our Volumes and Ultras feature a high strength and low weight fiberglass composite system.

 All holds (excluding screw-ons) can take either a countersunk or cap head bolt as standard.
 For larger holds or holds with an elongated shape, we have added a counter screw placement to prevent spinning on wooden walls.
 For GRP or concrete surfaces where secondary screws are not possible, a risk assessment should be carried out to determine the likelihood and impact of holds spinning.
 For the Mini Volumes & Super sets, we recommend using a bolt and minimum 2 screw placements, one at either side of the length of the hold.
 Some sets also feature a special 'mouse hole' around the outer circumference of the hold, to allow effective side pinning with a screw.
 Our Fiberglass Volumes should be attached using all available screw placements.